Comparisons of the MINOS Near and Far Detector Readout Systems at a Test Beam: The MINOS Calibration Detector

 \subsection{The PS Test Beam and External Trigger}

 The results presented in this paper are based on data obtained by exposing CalDet in the T7 test beam in the East Experimental Hall of the 24~GeV/c CERN Proton Synchrotron (PS)~\cite{ref:T7}.
-The mixed composition beam of e, $\rm \mu$, $\rm \pi$ and p was operated between 0.6\,-\,10~GeV/c.
-The beam line was instrumented with several Cherenkov counters to identify electrons and a time-of-flight (TOF) system to further aid particle identification.
-Control of the beam momenta spread ($\Delta p/p <2\%$) and the instantaneous event rate ($<1$~kHz) was achieved by adjusting the beam line collimators.
+The dual polarity, mixed composition beam of e, $\rm \mu$, $\rm \pi$ and p was operated between 0.6\,-\,10~GeV/c.
+The beam was measured to have an rms width of 2~cm in both the horizontal and vertical projections using CalDet.
+The beam line was instrumented with several Cherenkov counters filled with CO$_2$ to identify electrons and a time-of-flight (TOF) system to further aid particle identification.
+The Cherenkov counters had a combined efficiency of 99.9$\pm0.1$\% below 3~GeV/c and 96$\pm1$\% between 3\,-\,6~GeV/c~\cite{ref:Mike}.
+The TOF system had a timing resolution of between 110\,-\,120~ps and a baseline of 9.1~m.
+Control of the beam momenta spread ($\Delta p/p <2\%$) and the instantaneous event rate ($<1$~kHz) was achieved by adjusting the brass beam line collimators.
 For further details see~\cite{ref:CalDet1,ref:Mike}.

 Synchronous readout of both systems was accomplished by an external trigger provided by the TOF counters.
-After a trigger, the ND and FD electronics were enabled for 376~ns and 1~$\mathrm{\mu}$s time windows respectively, which was long enough to record individual events.
-In addition, for 50$\rm \mu$s after each trigger, signals from the TOF system were suppressed to ensure that the electronics had ample time to complete the digitisation of the first event.
+After a trigger, the ND and FD electronics were enabled for 376~ns and 1~$\mathrm \mu$s time windows respectively, which was long enough to record individual events.
+In addition, for 50~$\rm \mu$s after each trigger, signals from the TOF system were suppressed to ensure that the electronics had ample time to complete the digitisation of the first event.